-Meet Daniel Pelletier, MD, vice chair of research, chief, division of multiple sclerosis, Department of Neurology at Keck Medicine of USC.
+Meet Daniel Pelletier, MD, vice chair of research and chief of the division of multiple sclerosis in the Department of Neurology at Keck Medicine of USC.

 Dr. Pelletier is an internationally renowned multiple sclerosis clinician and researcher.
 He specializes in research of novel neuroimaging techniques to predict, monitor and more accurately define factors responsible for multiple sclerosis (MS) progression.
 Here’s what you won’t find on his resume:

 “Metabolite imaging, which is based on MRI technology, is an advanced imaging technique that allows us to view and measure chemicals, small amino acids, neurotransmitters, lipids, sugars, proteins and other compounds in tissues.
 It is a way of measuring the biochemistry without being invasive – patients simply lay flat in the magnet, and we take pictures.
 This research will help us better understand MS and how we treat it.”

 Marathon running led him to medicine.

 “Growing up, I always wanted to be an accountant.
 I studied computer science and artificial intelligence.
 For about five years, I worked for Revenue Canada Taxation, which is the equivalent of the Internal Revenue Service here in the United States.